-Scale of assessment (preliminary/final): Completion of the course ends with an assessment.
-Active participation in seminars, in-semestertests for each of the three parts of the course, and elaboration of a seminar paper are assessed.
-Method of assessment and completion of the course:In-semester assessment will take place in the form of tests (2x25 points) and completion of the course will be in the form of a final seminar paper (50 points).
-The assessment is given on a scale: A (100 - 95 %, excellent - outstanding results), B (94 - 90%, very good - above the average standard), C(89 - 85%, good - generally sound work), D(84 - 80%, satisfactory)- fair but with significant shortcomings), E(79-75%), sufficient - performance meets the minimum criteria), Fx (74 - 0%, fail - further work required).
-Differentiated final assessment according to individual levels: Excellent: precise formulation of the intention of the work plan and excellent knowledge of thecurrent state of research, consideration of the scientific context, clear and logical argumentation, justification of the chosen research method, consideration of all aspects needed to process the topic, significant proportion of own arguments and own results of work, including pointing to open questions (desiderates), differentiated language, correct use of terminology, easy-to-read style, grammatically, orthographically and stylistically minimal number of errors, taking into account a large amount of literature, formally correct adjustment (adherence to the citation standard, etc.), excellent ability to present work results independently and incorporate comments, active participation in discussions about the analysed linguistic phenomena during the semester.
-Very good: solid elaboration of the topic concerning the objectives, very good knowledge of thescientific context, logical division of the work aimed at solving the problem, justification of the chosen research method, logical argumentation, clear language, only a small number of grammatical, orthographic and stylistic errors, taking into account a reasonable amount ofliterature, formally correct adjustment (adherence to the citation standard, etc.), very goodability to present the results independently and incorporate comments on the oral presentation, active participation in discussions about the analysed linguistic phenomena during thesemester.
+Scale of assessment (preliminary/final): The assessment is given on a scale:A (100 - 95 %, excellent - outstanding results),B (94 - 90%, very good - above the average standard),C (89 - 85%, good - generally sound work),D (84 - 80%, satisfactory - fair but with significant shortcomings),E (79 - 75%, sufficient - performance meets the minimum criteria),Fx (74 - 0%, fail - further work required).Differentiated final assessment according to individual levels:Excellent: precise formulation of the intention of the work plan and excellent knowledge of the current state of research, consideration of the scientific context, clear and logical argumentation, justification of the chosen research method, consideration of all aspects needed to process the topic, significant proportion of own arguments and own results of work, including pointing to open questions (desiderates), differentiated language, correct use of terminology, easy-to-read style, grammatically, orthographically and stylistically minimal number of errors, taking into account a large amount of literature, formally correct adjustment (adherence to the citation standard, etc.), excellent ability to present work results independently and incorporate comments, active participation in discussions about the analysed linguistic phenomena during the semester.
+Very good: solid elaboration of the topic concerning the objectives, very good knowledge of the scientific context, logical division of the work aimed at solving the problem, justification of the chosen research method, logical argumentation, clear language, only a small number of grammatical, orthographic and stylistic errors, taking into account a reasonable amount of literature, formally correct adjustment (adherence to the citation standard, etc.), very good ability to present the results independently and incorporate comments on the oral presentation, active participation in discussions about the analysed linguistic phenomena during the semester.
 Good: average elaboration of the topic concerning the objectives, superficial connection with the current state of research issues, mostly logical argumentation, mostly correct mediation of arguments from secondary literature, mostly correct use of terminology, grammatically, orthographically, stylistically at a good level, taking into account a reasonable amount of literature, formally correct adjustment (adherence to the citation standard, etc.), good ability to present the results of the work independently and incorporate comments.
 Satisfactory: only a rough outline of the problem, superficial knowledge of the scientific context, inaccurate mediation of arguments taken from the literature, largely correct use of terminology, several grammatical, orthographic, stylistic errors, superficial preparation for seminars, more grammatical, orthographic, and stylistic errors, use of a small amount of literature, minimal incorporation of comments.
 Sufficient: superficial processing of the topic and without own contribution by mechanical adoption from various sources, inaccurate use of terminology, numerous grammatical, orthographic, stylistic errors, superficial preparation for seminars, use of a small amount of secondary literature, insufficient ability to present theoretical knowledge independently in connection with practical applications.
 Fail: insufficient elaboration of the topic, minimal or no knowledge of the scientific context, weak, resp. no argumentation, large number of orthographic, stylistic errors, large formal shortcomings.